Lake Tillery: James B. Garrison Bridge

 The James B. Garrison Bridge is the only crossing of the Pee-Dee-Yadkin River between Badin Lake and Norwood.
 The bridge carries traffic on North Carolina Highway 24/27/73 across the river and Lake Tillery from Stanly County to Montgomery County.
 Swift Island Bridge, the water's old crossing parallels the newer two-lane bridge which accompanies it; the older bridge is a narrow one-lane concrete arch bridge built in 1922.

-In the 1920s when it was discovered that the 5000 acre lake to be impounded behind the new dam would cover the original reinforced concrete and steel bridge, Carolina Power & Light (now Progress Energy Inc), owner of the new dam, turned it over to the U.S. military for training purposes.
+In the 1920s when it was discovered that the 5000 acre lake to be impounded behind the new dam would cover the original reinforced concrete and steel bridge, Carolina Power & Light (now Duke Energy Progress Inc), owner of the new dam, turned it over to the U.S. military for training purposes.
 First, engineers were unable to collapse the bridge by overloading it with dead weight.
 Next, the Army Air Corp dropped bombs on it.
 Later, an artillery division targeted it with cannon fire.
 It finally took a ton of TNT to bring the bridge down.